aaronbloomfield/ics/hws/hw-cryptocurrency.md

 You will submit exactly three files for this assignment:

 - Your source code file.
-All your code must be in a single file.
+All your code must be in a single source code file.
 We realize that a Java file may compile to multiple .class files, which is fine.
 As mentioned above, if you want to use a language other than C, C++, Java, or Python, please check with us first.
 - The shell script, which should be called `cryptomoney.sh`.
 We are going to call that script to test your entire code, so make sure it's named properly!